 Google Cloud Platform vs AWS: what’s the deal?
-A few months ago, we asked the same question about Azure vs AWS.
-After the release of the latest earnings reports a few weeks ago from AWS, Azure, and GCP, it’s clear that Microsoft is continuing to see growth, and Amazon maintains a steady lead among cloud providers, Google is stepping in.
-Now that Google Cloud Platform has solidly secured its spot to round out the “big three” cloud providers, we think it’s time to take a closer look and see how the underdog matches up to the 800-pound gorilla.
+A while back, we also asked the same question about Azure vs AWS.
+After the release of the latest earnings reports a few weeks ago from AWS, Azure, and GCP, it’s clear that Microsoft is continuing to see growth, Amazon is maintaining a steady lead, and Google is stepping in.
+Now that Google Cloud Platform has solidly secured a spot among the “big three” cloud providers, we think it’s time to take a closer look and see how the underdog matches up to the rest of the competition.

 Is Google Cloud catching up to AWS?

-As they’ve been known to do, Amazon, Google, and Microsoft all released their recent quarterly earnings on the same day.
+As they’ve been known to do, Amazon, Google, and Microsoft all released their recent quarterly earnings around the same time the same day.
 At first glance, the headlines tell it all:

-The natural conclusion is that AWS continues to dominate in the cloud war.
-With all major cloud providers reporting earnings at the same time, we have an ideal opportunity to examine the numbers and determine if there’s more to the story.
+The obvious conclusion is that AWS continues to dominate in the cloud war.
+With all major cloud providers reporting earnings around the same time, we have an ideal opportunity to examine the numbers and determine if there’s more to the story.
 Here’s what the quarterly earning reports tell us:

-Google’s revenue has cloud sales lumped together with revenue from the Google Play app store, summing up to a total of $3.4 billion for the last quarter
+Google’s revenue has cloud sales lumped together with hardware and revenue from the Google Play app store, summing up to a total of $6.43 billion for the last quarter.

 It’s also important to note that Google is just getting started.
-Also included in their report was an increase in new hires, a total of 2,495 in the last quarter, and most of them going to positions in their cloud sector.
+Also making headlines was an increase in new hires, adding 6,450 in the last quarter, and most of them going to positions in their cloud sector.
 Google’s headcount now stands at over 114,000 employees in total.

 The Obvious: Google is not surpassing AWS

-When it comes to Google Cloud Platform vs AWS, presently we have a clear winner.
-Amazon continues to have the advantage as the biggest and most successful cloud provider on the market.
-While AWS is growing at a smaller rate now than both Google Cloud and Azure, Amazon’s growth is still more impressive given that it has the largest market share of all three.
-AWS is the clear competitor to beat as the first successful cloud provider, with the widest range of services, and a strong familiarity among developers.
+When it comes to Google Cloud Platform vs AWS, we have a clear winner.
+Amazon continues to have the advantage as the biggest and most successful cloud provider in the market.
+While AWS is growing at a smaller rate now than both Google Cloud and Azure, Amazon still holds the largest market share of all three.
+AWS is the clear competitor to beatas they are the first and most successful cloud provider to date, with the widest range of services, and a strong familiarity among developers.

 While it’s easy to write off Google Cloud Platform, AWS is not untouchable.
-Let’s not forget that 76% year-over-year growth is nothing to scoff at.
-AWS has already solidified itself in the cloud market, but with the new features and partnerships, Google Cloud is just beginning to take off.
+AWS has already solidified itself in the cloud market, but with the new features and partnerships, Google Cloud is proving to be a force to be reckoned with.

 Where is Google actually gaining ground?

 We know that AWS is at the forefront of cloud providers today, but that doesn’t mean Google Cloud is very far behind.
-AWS is now only one among three major cloud providers – with two more (IBM and Alibaba) gaining more popularity as well.
-Google Cloud Platform has more in store for its cloud business in 2018.
+AWS is now just one of the three major cloud providers – with two more (IBM and Alibaba) gaining more popularity as well.
+Google Cloud Platform has more in store for its cloud business in 2020.

-In discussing Google’s recent quarterly earnings, Pichai added his thoughts on why he believes the Google Cloud Platform is on a set path for strong growth.
-He credits their success to customer confidence in Google’s impressive technology and a lead in machine learning, naming the company’s open-source software TensorFlow as a prime example.
-Another key component to growth is strategic partnerships, such as the recent announcement of a deal with Cisco that is driving co-innovation in the cloud with both products benefiting from each other’s features, as well as teaming up with VMware and Pivotal.
+In the past few months, Pichai added his thoughts on why he believes the Google Cloud Platform is on a set path for strong growth.
+He credits their success to customer confidence in Google’s impressive technology and a leader in machine learning, naming the company’s open-source software TensorFlow as a prime example.
+Another key component to growth is strategic partnerships, such as the deal with Cisco that is driving co-innovation in the cloud with both products benefiting from each other’s features, as well as teaming up with VMware and Pivotal.

-Google Cloud Platform vs AWS is only one battle to consider in the ongoing cloud war.
-The truth is, market performance is only one factor in choosing the best cloud provider, and as we always say, the specific needs of your business are what will drive your decision.
+Google Cloud Platform vs AWS is only one of the battles to consider in the ongoing cloud war.
+The truth is, market performance is only one factor in choosing the best cloud provider.
+As we always say, the specific needs of your business are what will ultimately drive your decision.

 Are the public cloud offerings to new customers easily comprehensible?